 I am a combination of a white-collar architect and a blue-collar mechanic.
 I am an architect and a maker.
 I am a maker-tect.

-Creating requires engagement with apparent and underlying form.
-Attempting to explore beauty from the perspective of what a thing is and how it is to be made is my passion.
+Creating requires engagement with apparent form and underlying form.
+Exploring the design of how a thing looks (apparent form) simultaneous to exploring the materials and processes it will be made of (underlying form) is my passion.
 Those who collaborate with me also enjoy exploring what a thing should be and how it should be made.
 Together we create elegant spaces and objects that express underlying structures and mechanics.

 Kazebee Design is fundamentally a group of people who enjoy designing, thinking, and making good things.